 A company’s back office operations are formed of several functions, and below are some examples of back office jobs and their key responsibilities: Financial assistant

 A financial assistant is in charge of assisting a company’s finance department.
 They are responsible for various tasks in the office such as data entry, balance sheet generation, accounting, and keeping financial records up to date.

 Because they mostly work on the company’s accounts, financial assistants must be detail-oriented, well-organized, and have excellent analytical abilities.

-Here is a quick comparison to see the difference between paying for an in-house and outsourced financial assistant.
+The following is the updated 2023 salary comparison of paying for an in-house and outsourced financial assistant.
 Financial assistant

 Monthly rate of Filipino staff